nellatuulikki/semantic_tree_generator_tira/documentation/Implementation.md

 ## Input/Output

 The valid proposition clauses consist of lower and upper case letters literals, connectives (∨, ∧, →, ↔) and negations ¬.
 All other symbols will generate error message and semantic tree is not generated.
-I tried to capture all errors by PropositionParser, but I couldn't figure out how I would have prevented them all, so I added exceptation handling in SemanticTreeService node so the code would never break.
+I tried to capture all errors by PropositionParser, but I couldn't figure out how I would have prevented them all, so I added exceptation handling in SemanticTreeService node so the software would never crash.

 Here are some examples of invalid inputs which will lead to error
 - (A∧B)) missmatch of paranthesis